 Supplementary Figure 4.
 Expression of GFAP and TL1A.
 A. The expression distribution of GFAP gene in healthy control, CD uninflamed area and CD inflamed area.
 B. Gating strategy for identifying GFAP-positive EGCs.
 Doublets are first excluded, followed by the removal of dead cells using Fixable Viability Dye (FVD) staining.
 Finally, EGCs are identified as GFAP-positive cells.
 C. Relative cycle threshold (Ct) value of the TL1A in EGCs isolated by flow cytometric sorting. n=6.
 Data are expressed as mean ± SEM.
 Significance difference of three groups was tested using the Kruskal-Wallis test. *P<0.05, **P<0.01 and ***P<0.001.

-Supplementary Figure 4.
-Expression of GFAP and TL1A.
-A. The expression distribution of GFAP gene in healthy control, CD uninflamed area and CD inflamed area.
-B. Gating strategy for identifying GFAP-positive EGCs.
-Doublets are first excluded, followed by the removal of dead cells using Fixable Viability Dye (FVD) staining.
-Finally, EGCs are identified as GFAP-positive cells.
-C. Relative cycle threshold (Ct) value of the TL1A in EGCs isolated by flow cytometric sorting. n=6.
-Data are expressed as mean ± SEM.
-Significance difference of three groups was tested using the Kruskal-Wallis test. *P<0.05, **P<0.01 and ***P<0.001.